kcybulski/prosody-modules/mod_http_authentication/README.markdown

 This is a global module, so should be added to the global `modules_enabled` option in your config file.
 It applies to all HTTP virtual hosts.

-## Known issues
+## Compatibility

-The module use a new API in Prosody 0.10.
-This API currently has an open issue ([issue #554](https://prosody.im/issues/issue/554)) that means this module cannot be unloaded dynamically at runtime.
-In practice this shouldn't be an issue, and we will resolve the problem inside Prosody in due course.
+The module use a new API in Prosody 0.10 and will not work with older versions.

 ## Details